browserify/module-deps/readme.markdown

 * opts.noParse - an array of absolute paths to not parse for dependencies.
 Use this for large dependencies like jquery or threejs which take forever to parse.

-* opts.cache - an object mapping filenames to strings of file contents to skip doing fs.readFile() calls
+* opts.cache - an object mapping filenames to file objects to skip costly io

 # transforms